()

 Before a user's request is sent to OpenClaw, ClawNanny calls an orchestrator language model to assess the user's request,

-Here, you can shape the orchestrator's behavior.
+Here, you can shape the Orchestrator's behavior.

 characters